Listen to the podcast episode, or read the article.

 This multifaceted approach makes sense since the word “content” refers to all of these things, not just text.
 And this approach is in keeping with how Wikipedia defines content designers as being “skilled in language(s), graphic design, and the technical requirements of front-end development” and “experts across various media … skilled in drafting compelling text, images, and videos.”

-The Wiki page continues with how content designers “are often involved in online marketing, and usually focus on animated graphics, texts, videos, and sound.”
+The Wiki page continues with how content designers “are often involved in online digital marketing, and usually focus on animated graphics, texts, videos, and sound.”
 It talks about “content designers who specialize in programming” and many other facets of the roles that have nothing to do with product writing.

 Now, if you’re shocked by this, perhaps you shouldn’t be.
 This definition is more logical when we look at those two words, “content” and “design,” and how they work together.